coolnames/crypto-holdings/README.md

 this is only meant to be used as a casual tool to check on your holdings; accuracy not guaranteed. (didn't even try to iron out all the php float jenk)

+hope people will use this as much as I do...or that this helps people learn how parse json data with php :call_me_hand: